NextJS TypeScript Form

 Use the created forms backend in your contact form

-Once again, open the ContactForm.tsx file and fill in the form endpoint URL.
-You need to change the FORM_ENDPOINT variable at the top of the file.
+Once again, open the ContactForm.js file and fill in the form endpoint URL.
+You need to change the passed string to the useFormData() at the top of the component.
 It should look like this.

 Done!
 Go ahead and test your form submission!
 You don't need to do any backend email work, as HeroTofu will handle everything.